CU-ESIIL/Summit_group_2026_12/docs/index.md

 ## Our question(s) 📣 { #project-question .oasis-report-out-section .oasis-report-out-day2 }

-Our working question:
+Our working questions:

-Can the similaries and divergences in the land cover signature from Earth Embeddings be explained by socio-economic and climate data?
-How do cities accross the globe echo each other's urban signature and when do they vary the most?
-Is proximity a good indicator of similarity or are ecoregions, climate, socioeconomic data more important?
+1) Can the similaries and divergences in the land cover signature from Earth Embeddings be explained by socio-economic and climate data?
+2) How do cities accross the globe echo each other's urban signature and where do they vary the most (both within and between cities)?
+3) Is proximity a good indicator of similarity or are ecoregions, climate, socioeconomic data more important?

 What would count as progress: